Inhalable insulin: History

 At the time of Exubera's discontinuation, several other companies were pursuing inhaled insulin including Alkermes working with Eli Lilly and Company, MannKind Corporation, and Aradigm working with Novo Nordisk.
 By March 2008, except for MannKind's Afrezza product, all of these products had been discontinued because investors all decided to withdraw funding.

-On March 16, 2009 MannKind submitted a new drug application for their inhalable insulin.
-In 2011 the FDA denied approval of Afrezza; because the design of the delivery device had changed, it requested additional clinical trials to ensure that people would use it the same way as the earlier versions.
-After conducting further studies, Mannkind submitted a new application, and in June, 2014, the FDA approved Afrezza for both Type I and Type II adult diabetics, with a label restriction for patients having asthma, active lung cancer or COPD.
-In 2014 Mannkind and Sanofi agreed that Sanofi would take over manufacturing and marketing of Afrezza, but Sanofi said it was dropping the effort in January 2016 due to poor sales of $7.5 million in 2015; the companies formally terminated the agreement in November 2016.
+On March 16, 2009, MannKind submitted a new drug application for their inhalable insulin.
+In 2011, the FDA denied approval of Afrezza; because the design of the delivery device had changed, it requested additional clinical trials to ensure that people would use it the same way as the earlier versions.
+After conducting further studies, Mannkind submitted a new application, and in June 2014, the FDA approved Afrezza for both type 1 and type 2 adult diabetics, with a label restriction for patients having asthma, active lung cancer, or COPD.
+In 2014, Mannkind and Sanofi agreed that Sanofi would take over manufacturing and marketing of Afrezza, but Sanofi said it was dropping the effort in January 2016 due to poor sales of US$7.5 million in 2015; the companies formally terminated the agreement in November 2016.
 At the time that Sanofi announced it was dropping the product Mannkind said it would continue alone, and it had taken over manufacturing and relaunched the drug by July 2016.
-According to results presented at the 2018 meeting of the American Diabetes Association (ADA), Afrezza increases the time that blood glucose levels remain in optimal range (74 – 106 mg/dl), reducing both spikes in blood glucose and time in hypoglycemia in adults with Type I diabetes, compared to insulin Aspart.
+According to results presented at the 2018 meeting of the American Diabetes Association, Afrezza increases the time that blood glucose levels remain in the optimal range (74–106 mg/dl), reducing both spikes in blood glucose and time in hypoglycemia in adults with type 1 diabetes, compared to insulin aspart.